karapoole/module-1-challenge-kp/README.md

 ## Description

-The main objective of this project was to refactor a code base to improve assessibilty.
-HTML was refactored to inlcude semantic elements to improve readabiliy.
+The main objective of this project was to refactor a code base to improve accessibility.
+HTML was refactored to include semantic elements to improve readability.
 Alt text was added to images for screen readers.
-CSS was refactored to dry code, including combining repetative class selectors that included the same styling elements.
+CSS was refactored to dry code, including combining repetitive class selectors that included the same styling elements.
 Comments were added to HTML and CSS code to explain functionality.
-Additonaly, broken navigation links were repaired.
+Additionally, broken navigation links were repaired.

 ## Screenshots